gristlabs/grist-help/help/on-demand-tables.md

 On-Demand table, when you add or change a formula column you'll generally need to reload to see cell values updated.

-Converting a column to be a reference makes use of formulas in its implementation, so it is simpler if you get this set up before converting to On-Demand.
+Some type conversions, such as converting a column to be a reference, are not effective for On-Demand tables.
+So it is important to perform such conversions before making a table On-Demand.

-From formulas in regular tables, you can't currently access the content of on-demand tables.
+From formulas in regular tables, you cannot access the content of on-demand tables.